ItsPizzaTime1501/ItsPizzaTime1501.github.io/docs/guides/plugins.md

-# 3ds plugins guide
+# Luma3ds Plugin Loader Guide

-This guide will show you how to install plugins without Boot NTR Selector
+This guide will teach you how to install and use 2 custom luma forks with different plugin types

 Credit to `It'sPizzaTime#4530` on discord for the images and the rest of this terrible guide